 Every company that stores information - from banks to phone companies to email providers - should have policies and guidelines for responding to requests for user information from law enforcement agencies, courts, etc. These are ours.

 Most of this information is intended for law enforcement, judicial, and regulatory personnel.
-If you are none of these and have questions, find answers in our help center.
+If you are none of these and have questions, find answers in our

 To compel Pinterest to provide any user’s information, you must obtain a valid subpoena, court order or search warrant (“Law Enforcement Request”).
 To compel Pinterest to provide any user’s content, you must obtain a valid search warrant.